Here’s a question you need to honestly ask yourself: How coachable are you?

 The entire purpose behind direction is to discover and determine a few viable options, in terms of expression, intent, and point-of-view.
 Let the client decide what they prefer.
 You’re capable of a limitless number of worthwhile options.
 Your ability to deliver a handful of viable options ultimately determines how valuable, agile, versatile and adaptable you are as a talent.

 Yet, a bulk of voice talent simply “wing it”.
 Or, just as bad, try to craft only one single “perfected” performance, as if you were in a play, but instead you ultimately paint your self into a corner.
 Even staged performances demand you include the moment into the equation with each telling of the story.
 This could explain why there are so many one-hit wonders in voiceover.
-Far too many talent either under or over rehearse.

 The best coaching is purpose driven, and offers techniques that spark your imagination, that sharpen and heighten your skills with repeated practice.
 Coaching, when done correctly, is not about how your coach would do it, or riddled with forced ‘bumper sticker’ catch phrases, but instead offer an active opportunity to develop your observational skills as well as your performance prowess.